Walid-Ahmed/Object-Detection-with-Sliding-Window-and-classification/README.md

-# Object Detection using a classifier and sliding window
+# Object Detection using a Classifier and Sliding Window